GameMonkey/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/README.md

 If one or more setups configurations are placed in `Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/stompc/experiments_setups`, these will be used instead, collecting 5 samples for each of the configurations.

 Each of the 5 samples will have a folder created, each named with the timestamp when the respective run began.
-When 5 samples are collected, the script will collect each of the folders associated with the individual samples and save them in a .zip named after the configuration file that was used for the runs.
+When 5 samples are collected, the script will collect each of the folders associated with the individual samples and save them in a .zip file named after the configuration file that was used for the runs.

 It will then delete the sample folders, ensuring that samples collected from different experiments are not saved and associated with the wrong configuration.

 ## Experiment Configuration Setups
-In order to be able to define multiple different experiments, each with their own configuration, we have made it possible to create .yaml files describing.
+In order to be able to define multiple different experiments, each with its own configuration, we have made it possible to create .yaml files describing.
-The default configuration, which can be used to test if everything have been installed currectly, can be found in `stompc/experiment_setups/default_config`.
+The default configuration, which can be used to test if everything has been installed correctly, can be found in `stompc/experiment_setups/default_config`.
 If the user creates custom setups, they should be placed in `stompc/experiment_setups`, so that run-script.sh can use it.

 | run_settings | Description                                             | Values                           |